What to see in Holland

 Undoubtedly, the highlight of a tour of The Hague is a visit to the Peace Palace, where the UN International Court of Justice is located.
 It is here that the symbolic eternal peace flame burns uninterrupted and where visitors can reserve a guided tour of the courts and complex itself.
 There is also a World Peace Path, composed of stones of great historical significance such as a part of the broken Berlin Wall and a stone from the wall of Nelson Mandela's cell from when he was imprisoned on Robben Island.

 Other sights to discover on a holiday to The Hauge are the grandiose Noordeinde Palace, one of three official palaces of the Dutch Royal Family and the Mauritshuis Museum, an art museum with works of the greats such as Rembrandt, Vermeer & Holbein the Younger.
-If the weather is in your favor, you can spend the day at the interesting Madurodam Park, which has an intricate display of miniature models depicting Dutch cities.
-Alternatively, the beach district of Scheveningen has everything you expect from a seaside resort including sandy beaches, a pier, a lighthouse, and a traditional promenade, making it the best part of the city to spend a sunny afternoon.
+If the weather is in your favour, you can spend the day at the interesting Madurodam Park, which has an intricate display of miniature models depicting Dutch cities.
+Alternatively, the beach district of Scheveningen has everything you expect from a seaside resort including sandy beaches, a pier, a lighthouse and a traditional promenade, making it the best part of the city to spend a sunny afternoon.